google/mtail/Language.md

 mtail programs look a lot like awk programs.
 They consist of a list of conditional expressions followed by a brace-delimited block of code:
 ```
-PATTERN {
+COND {
   ACTION
 }
 ```

-PATTERN is either a regular expression, which if matched, enters the action block, or a conditional expression, as you might see in a C program's `if` statement:
+COND can be a regular expression, which if matched, enters the action block, or a conditional expression, as you might see in a C program's `if` statement:

 ```
 /foo/ {